M4elstr0m/TarkovMapTracker/README.md

 Don't hesitate to reach me, or donate using the links on <a href="https://github.com/M4elstr0m/">my profile</a>, all donations are appreciated 😉
 <br>

-<br>There is no specific rules from Battlestate Games that does'nt allow to use screenshots, but beware if it is the case and please contact me!<br>
-**This is not a cheat since it only uses screenshots from the game, but use this software on your own risks if there is a rule about this in the future ⚠️ I'm not responsible of any loss**<br>
+**This is not a cheat since it only uses external stuff of the game, but use this software at your own risk.
+If there is a rule about this in the future please contact me ⚠️ I'm not responsible of any loss**<br>

 ## 🖥️ Platforms
 This software is Windows-only<br>
 Notice that this software is only helpful when you have Escape From Tarkov installed on your computer.